greenelab/ccc-manuscript/manuscript.md

 The Pearson and Spearman correlation coefficients are widely used because they reveal intuitive relationships and can be computed quickly.
 However, they are designed to capture linear or monotonic patterns (referred to as linear-only) and may miss complex yet critical relationships.
-The Maximal Information Coefficient (MIC) [@pmid:22174245] and the Distance Correlation (DC) [@doi:10.1214/009053607000000505] were proposed as metrics that capture nonlinear patterns.
+Novel coefficients have been proposed as metrics that capture nonlinear patterns such as the Maximal Information Coefficient (MIC) [@pmid:22174245] and the Distance Correlation (DC) [@doi:10.1214/009053607000000505].
+MIC, in particular, is one of the most commonly used statistics to capture more complex relationships, with successful applications across several domains [@pmid:33972855; @pmid:33001806; @pmid:27006077].
-However, their computational complexity makes them impractical for even moderately sized datasets.
+However, the computational complexity makes them impractical for even moderately sized datasets [@pmid:33972855; @pmid:27333001].
+Recent implementations of MIC, for example, take several seconds to compute on a single variable pair across a few thousand objects or conditions [@pmid:33972855].
-We previously developed a clustering method for highly diverse datasets that significantly outperformed Pearson, Spearman, MIC and DC in detecting simulated linear and nonlinear relationships with varying noise levels [@doi:10.1093/bioinformatics/bty899].
+We previously developed a clustering method for highly diverse datasets that significantly outperformed approaches based on Pearson, Spearman, DC and MIC in detecting clusters of simulated linear and nonlinear relationships with varying noise levels [@doi:10.1093/bioinformatics/bty899].
 Here we introduce the Clustermatch Correlation Coefficient (CCC), an efficient not-only-linear coefficient that works across quantitative and qualitative variables.
-CCC has a single parameter that limits the maximum complexity of relationships found and computation time.
+CCC has a single parameter that limits the maximum complexity of relationships found (from linear to more general patterns) and computation time.
+CCC provides a high level of flexibility to detect specific types of patterns that are more important for the user, while providing safe defaults to capture general relationships.
+We also provide an efficient CCC implementation that is highly parallelizable, allowing to speed up computation across variable pairs with millions of objects or conditions.
 To assess its performance, we applied our method to gene expression data from the Genotype-Tissue Expression v8 (GTEx) project across different tissues [@doi:10.1126/science.aaz1776].
 CCC captured both strong linear relationships and novel nonlinear patterns, which were entirely missed by standard coefficients.
 For example, some of these nonlinear patterns were associated with sex differences in gene expression, suggesting that CCC can capture strong relationships present only in a subset of samples.